Harbor Hills, New York: Politics

-In the 2016 U.S. presidential election, the majority of Harbor Hills voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Harbor Hills voters voted for Donald J. Trump (R).

 Education

 School district

 Harbor Hills is located entirely within the boundaries of the Great Neck Union Free School District.
 As such, all children who reside within Harbor Hills and attend public schools go to Great Neck's schools.

 Library district

-Harbor Hills is located within the boundaries of the Great Neck Library District.
+Harbor Hills is located within the boundaries of the Great Neck Library District, which is served by the Great Neck Public Library.